davidosomething/dotfiles/vim/README.md

 #### / (dotfiles/vim root)

 This is a Vim runtimepath that will load after the user and system runtimepaths but before the [vim-plug] ones.
-So `plugin/xyz.vim` will load before `plug/vim/pluginname/plugin/name.vim`.
+I.e., `plugin/xyz.vim` will load before `plug/vim/pluginname/plugin/name.vim`.
 Neovim plugins will be in `plug/nvim/`.

 Use this for settings that must be set before a plugin is loaded (i.e. the plugin does not check for the existence of a setting on init).
-The global variable `g:plugs`, which is a dictionary of plugin names and settings from [vim-plug], is available to before since it is created in the main `vimrc` file by the `Plug` calls.

 #### after/

 This is a runtimepath that will load after the system runtimepath but before the [vim-plug] one.
-So `after/plugin/xyz.vim` will load after `plug/vim/pluginname/plugin/name.vim`.
+I.e., `after/plugin/xyz.vim` will load after `plug/vim/pluginname/plugin/name.vim`.

 Use this for settings that should override or extend system or plugin settings.